WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 Instrumentation of the web application
 ========================================
-TestRigor provides a code excerpt to place in your web page that will capture end user activity and upload it to the TestRigor recording services.
+testRigor provides a code excerpt to place in your web page that will capture end user activity and upload it to the testRigor recording services.

 > Especially with code samples insertions and guided changes to product